Lisa Schwartz: Publications

 On August 27, 2019, Schwartz released her first memoir, Thirty-Life Crisis: Navigating My Thirties, One Drunk Baby Shower at a Time.
 Its foreword was written by YouTuber Shane Dawson.
 Schwartz promoted the book at a Barnes & Noble at The Grove at Farmers Market in Los Angeles.
 The book promotes itself as a "hilarious essay collection perfect for anyone dealing with the challenges, indignities, and celebrations that come with being a thirty-something".

 Personal life

 Schwartz is Jewish.
-Her mother's name is Jennifer and her grandmother's name is Virginia, and both appear in the Elders React series by Fine Brothers Entertainment.
+Her mother's name is Jennifer and her grandmother's name is Virginia, and both appeared in the Elders React series by Fine Brothers Entertainment.
 Schwartz dated YouTube personality Shane Dawson from December 2011 to 2015.
 In June 2020, a video resurfaced of her and Shane Dawson making inappropriate jokes about Dawson's cousin, who was 12 at the time.
 Both she and Shane received backlash and Schwartz issued an apology the same day.

 In November 2019, Schwartz announced on her YouTube channel that she got engaged to comedian Jeff Galante.
 On November 8, 2021, she married Galante in a small ceremony.
 They have one child, a daughter, born in 2023.